Sustainable Future Hub

 Interdisciplinary collaboration inspires to reflect on our economic systems

 There is a new podcast episode and a blog post with our PhD student Juan Ocampo (who is alo part of the student network), about the values of our current and future financial systems!
 Listen to the section here and read the blog post here.

 Sustainable Future Hub’s student network

 In our newly launched network of students, we act together on the sustainability challenges through competitive intelligence/strategic intelligence, reversed mentoring and cases from companies and organizations.
 The network consists of 15 students at different levels with different academic backgrounds, from Lund University School of Economics and Management and other parts of Lund University.
-We are currently recruiting new students to the network for the autumn 2020, are you interested?
-Read more and apply before June 7th 2020!

 Other sustainability initiatives at Lund University